 When receiving treatment under general anaesthesia or sedation, the patient is temporarily deprived of their capacity (see above) to give a valid consent to treatment.
 This makes it all the more important that they understand what is proposed in advance of the treatment because it will not be possible to refer to them once treatment is under way.
 It is also undesirable for the consent process to be carried out immediately prior to the administration of the anaesthesia or sedation, because patients are likely to be preoccupied with or anxious about what lies ahead.
 Ideally, the consent process should take place at a prior visit, giving the patient time to reflect upon the information provided, and to raise any further questions when they arrive for the procedure to be carried out.

-The General Dental Council requires that a valid consent to treatment under general anaesthetic or sedation must be obtained, and confirmed in writing11 by the patient (or parent) prior to carrying out the treatment.
+As sedation and general anaesthetic carry with them additional risks, the Dental Board of Australia would require that a valid consent to treatment be obtained, and confirmed in writing25 by the patient (or parent) prior to carrying out the treatment.
 The dentist must himself (or herself) have explained to the patient the treatment proposed, the risks involved in the treatment, and any alternative treatments.
 All the procedures involved in the anaesthesia/sedation, and in the dental treatment itself, must be explained to the patient.
-The Council makes it clear that the onus is on the dentist to ensure that all necessary information and explanations have been given to the patient or parent / guardian, either by the dentist or by the anaesthetist.
+The onus is on the dentist to ensure that all necessary information and explanations have been given to the patient or parent / guardian, either by the dentist or by the anaesthetist.
 It is not acceptable for these explanations to be given by a member of the practice staff.